-The Environmental Studies (ENVSTD) concentration fulfills one of Soka University of America's founding principles: to "foster leaders for the creative coexistence of nature and humanity."
+The Environmental Studies (ENVSTD) Concentration fulfills one of Soka University of America's founding principles: to "foster leaders for the creative coexistence of nature and humanity."
 The complex problem of how humans can sustainably live on the planet requires a broad, multidisciplinary approach, one that a liberal arts background is well suited to deliver.
-Our concentration will provide students a foundation in the scientific understanding of human/environment relations, as well as an understanding of the philosophical, social, economic and organizational forces that shape those relations.
+Our Concentration provides students with a foundation in the scientific understanding of the environment, as well as the social, cultural, economic, and technological forces that shape human relations with the environment.